Sumitkk10/tinder-for-roomates/README.md

     The application can be accessed by running the flask application app.py.
 The server link obtained will redirect to the homepage of the website from where other pages can   be accessed according to the buttons and links present.

  Running this web application on someone else's computer assumes the following conditions:
   ```
     * The screen resolution assumed is 1920x1080.
     * The operating system used is Ubuntu.
     * Flask is installed.
     * Sqlite is installed.
-    *  The temp.db database that is already present with a few data entries should to be used when the application running so that there are few profiles to match with.
+    * The temp.db database is already present with a few data entries and should be used when the application is running so that there are few profiles to match with.
    ```

  3. Refer the following video to learn how to use MatchBox :